 In this role, he supported schools across Bournemouth and Poole with Assessment for Learning (AfL) techniques and assessment in addition to running teacher training within his setting.

-Antonia Dufek (Headteacher - St John's CE First School)
+Antonia Dufek (Headteacher - Lockyer's Middle School)

-Antonia is Headteacher at St John's CE First School.
+Antonia is Headteacher at Lockyer's Middle School.

 Antonia has been teaching since 2007.
 In 2008, she joined Allenbourn Middle School teaching a range of year groups and subjects, specialising in PE.